AngelShex/Challenge-One-Module/README.md

 # Challenge-One-Module

 # Repository Name
-The name of this website is called horiseon search engine

-A breaf discription of this site is users who want to have more advertising traffic directed to their website by using our companies product.
+The name of this website is called horiseon search engine given by its name it is used by business to give there customers visabilty to there website.
+A description of this site is users who want to have more advertising traffic directed to their website by using our companies product.
+Also gives the user controll of what their customers search when viewing your business.

 ## Usage
 This site use can described as a search engine who seaks business needs for customers who are searching for your company on the web